authomize/Node-Red-Azure-nodes/README.md

 ## Usage

-1. Install the Node-Red-Azure-nodes package using npm: npm i node-red-azure-nodes
+1. Install the node-red-azure-nodes package using npm: npm i node-red-azure-nodes

 2. In your Node-RED flow, you will find the Azure nodes under the "Authomize Azure" category in the Node-RED palette.